mindyBarrs/cascading_dropdowns/README.md

 > accomplished is by using the update panel, that is located in the toolbox under Ajax Extenctions.

 ### Ajax Cascading Dropdown Lists

+> This is another way to create Cascading Dropdowns, by using an Ajax Control Toolkit and
+> a web service to handle the ajax calls.